53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 Plugin use two templates.
 One with, and another without, attributes for hover and selected effect.

+## Preferefences

+Icon preferences files register the scopes and PNG for each icon.
+This is also important, for this package, to allow not show icons in a specific theme and future icons customizations.

 ## Syntaxes

 Aside icons PNGs, tmPreferences and sublime-theme file, there are cases where the plugin use a sublime-syntax to show icons: